JordanHC/waterloo-gatsby/src/pages/latest-news/whats-causing-liverpools-development-crisis-2.md

 ---
 templateKey: news-post
+type: news
 title: 'Whats causing Liverpools development crisis? '
 image: /img/og-image.jpg
 date: 2019-08-11T11:49:42.512Z
 description: Development Crisis and Fractional sales.
 ---
 Some development crises have been caused by a combination of established ‘failures'-mismanagement, corruption; embezzlement but todays developer is 85% reliant on ‘fractional sales’, according to local journalist.

 Basically, ‘fractional sales’ rely on selling units before they are built, mostly abroad to big investment pension organisations.
 Developers are particularly vulnerable to this business ‘model’ and more importantly the communities who suffer from ‘fractional sales’ are being let down.